UN considers new base in South Sudan’s troubled Yei region

-YEI, South Sudan (AP) — The United Nations on Thursday said it is considering putting a peacekeeping base in South Sudan’s troubled Yei region, which has “gone through a nightmare” in recent months.
-It would be the first such expansion since civil war began in 2013.
+YEI, South Sudan (AP) — The United Nations says it is considering opening a peacekeeping base in South Sudan’s troubled Yei region, which has “gone through a nightmare” in recent months amid warnings of ethnic violence.
+It would be the U.N.’s first such expansion since civil war began in 2013.

 “I can see the prosperity that was once here,” the peacekeeping mission’s chief, David Shearer, told residents on his first visit.
 But stories of rape, killings and abductions are common in what has become one of South Sudan’s most volatile cities.

-The U.N. warned of growing ethnic violence there after bodies with bound hands were found late last year.
+The U.N. warned of growing ethnic violence after bodies with bound hands were found in Yei late last year.
 In May, a U.N. report said pro-government forces killed 114 civilians in Yei between July and January, brutally raping girls and women in front of their families.

 Three months ago, 37-year-old Suzanne Minala was abducted by rebels on the edge of Yei and held for 30 days.
 Raped and beaten nightly, the mother of two said she returned home to find four of her relatives had been killed in her garden.
 She suspects it was government soldiers.